Jeffrey Peterson: Vayala Corporation

 In July 2001, Peterson founded an Internet search company called Vayala Corporation, together with Brian Long Lu, son of Asian technology mogul Hong Liang Lu, and Mike Marriott.
 Vayala, a developer of large scale dynamic search technologies, was successful in securing venture capital financing with executives of Softbank Corp.
 In 2002, Vayala was acquired by Quepasa.

 During this time, The Arizona Republic ran a photo of Peterson on the front cover of the Sunday edition, in a three-part feature about his career.
-The series ran on September 9 and 10, 2001, concluding on September 11, 2001.
+The series ran on September 9–10, 2001, concluding on September 11, 2001.

 Quepasa takeover and resurrection

 By 2002, Quepasa shares had declined in value under the leadership of Trujillo.
 In media reports, Trujillo blamed the decline in Quepasa's market value on unfavorable market conditions and the ".com bubble".
 The Chicago Tribune wrote that "even with Internet Winter blowing cold wind across the digital landscape, many experts were surprised to hear the death rattle of America's once successful hispanic-centered Web operation, Quepasa.com."
 Later that year, Peterson led a group of investors through a proxy fight and hostile takeover of Quepasa, reportedly investing millions of his own money.
-Shortly after the takeover, Peterson was again named Chairman and Chief Executive of Quepasa.
+Shortly after the takeover, Peterson was again named chairman and chief executive of Quepasa.

 In January 2004, the Business Journal of Phoenix reported that Quepasa was in the midst of a revival led by Jeffrey himself.
 By 2006, Quepasa shares had increased in value by $150 million.

 On November 5, 2006, Peterson again left the company, after selling 30% of Quepasa to then-multimillionaire investor Richard Scott, who would later become Governor of Florida.